 Tip: While dragging the resize handle, hold the Shift key to resize the block in even increments.

 To resize a Spacer Block vertically, click on it, then drag the resize handle up or down.

 To resize a Spacer Block horizontally, click on it, then drag the resize cursor left or right.

-Spacer Blocks placed beside other blocks don't display on mobile.
+Spacer Blocks placed beside other blocks (including other Spacer Blocks) don't display on mobile.
 Instead, your site content expands to the full width of your mobile screen.

 Spacer Blocks placed above or below other blocks only appear on mobile for the following templates.
 Templates are grouped by family.

 - Brine family - Aria, Basil, Blend, Brine, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Impact, Jaunt, Juke, Keene, Kin, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Pedro, Polaris, Pursuit, Rally, Rover, Royce, Sofia, Sonny, Sonora, Stella, Thorne, Vow, Wav, West